dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmSendPendingCMoveInterval:

-    :ref:`Send Pending C-Move Interval <dcmSendPendingCMoveInterval>`",string,"Interval of pending C-MOVE responses in ISO-8601 duration format PnDTnHnMn.nS; disabled if absent.
+    :ref:`Send Pending C-Move Interval <dcmSendPendingCMoveInterval>`",string,"Interval of pending C-MOVE responses in ISO-8601 duration format PnDTnHnMnS; disabled if absent.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmSendPendingCMoveInterval)"
     "